nigel-daniels/MMM-Weather-Now/README.md

 ![Weather now](weathernow.png "Weather now.")
 OR ![Weather now](weather2.png "Weather now.")

 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/develop).
 This module shows weather conditions now using the Wunderground API.
 This is designed to compliment the [MMM-3Day-Forecast](https://github.com/nigel-daniels/MMM-3Day-Forecast) module.<br>
-**Note:** The Weather company has ceased the free API that this module was based on, as a result this is now based on the API offered by [BitWeather](https://www.weatherbit.io).
-If you are updating to this version then please don't forget to update your config too!
+**Note:** [BitWeather](https://www.weatherbit.io).
+Has reduced the free calls to 50 per day :( A temporary work around is to set the `interval` to `3600000`, one call per hour (this assumes you are using `MMM-Weather-Now` and `MMM-3Day-Forecast` together).
+I will work on migrating to a new API ASAP, please watch this space!

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/nigel-daniels/MMM-Weather-Now`.
 A new folder `MMM-Weather-Now` will appear, navigate into it.